-"Roadrunners are quite capable of powered flight, but they spend most of their time on the ground," says Dean Ransom, wildlife biologist and roadrunner researcher in the Department of Biology at Baylor University, in an email.
+"Roadrunners are quite capable of powered flight, but they spend most of their time on the ground," Dean Ransom, wildlife biologist and roadrunner researcher in the Department of Biology at Texas A&M University, says in an email.
 "When they do occupy the trees they usually hop up to the lowest branch and hop up to where they need to go.
 But it's the terrestrial running habit that makes them somewhat unique.
 They are a midsized predatory bird that feeds on reptiles, insects, and small mammals like field mice and rats.
 They chase down their prey, and then either kill it with beak strikes to the head or grasp it by the tail and slam it down on a rock for the killing blow."

 A Hard Desert Life